Pages are designed to serve audiences beyond your team members already on Tines.

 Distributing page URLs to users

-Pages which kick off Story runs
+Pages which kick off story runs

-For pages that kick off workflows – i.e. pages at the root of a Story without anything else upstream – a static URL is provided.
+For pages that kick off workflows – i.e. pages at the root of a story without anything else upstream – a static URL is provided.

 Use the link icon in the top right of the page on the diagram to copy its URL (or click to open in a new tab).

-Downstream (mid-Story) pages
+Downstream (mid-story) pages

 Pages downstream of actions or other pages do not have static URLs.
-This is because they exist in the context of a particular Story run.
+This is because they exist in the context of a particular story run.

-variable in Formulas expressions.
-This produces a link to the page, ready for sharing, in the context of the current Story run.
+To get the dynamic URL for these pages, you can use the PAGE.page_name variable in Formulas expressions.
+This produces a link to the page, ready for sharing, in the context of the current story run.

 For example, you could add the page downstream of a Send Email Action, and include a link to the page in a Slack notification.
 Once the user accesses the link and submits the form on the page, the workflow will continue as usual: